abend0c1/jam/README.md

     - Modify the JAM exec to create your own preferred JCL (this is free open source software afterall).
     - Create your own JAM verb by adding a `doXXX` procedure to the JAM exec to do what you want.
 Submitting a git pull request afterwards would be nice but is not required.
+    - Use the `..macro define xxx` and `..macro end` JAM verbs to encapsulate the JCL that you prefer to use, and then invoke it using either the `..macro xxx` or `..for [forspec] macro xxx` JAM verbs.
     - Don't use JAM, but write your own &lt;insert language of your choice here&gt; program instead.
-    - Don't use JAM, or write a program, but continue using the same bizarre JCL syntax you've been using since the 1970's (you are already using the best expensive closed source software afterall).
+    - Don't use JAM, or write a program, but continue using the same bizarre JCL syntax you've been using since the 1970's (you are using expensive closed source software afterall).

 1. Certain JAM statements can be chained together by appending a comma (`,`).